SuperDARN/rst/docs/dev/branching.md

 ## Branching

-In git, you can branch off other sources of code this allows you to change the code without affecting others.
+In git, "branches" are used to make changes to the code without affecting the main codebase or the work of other developers.
+Once the changes on a new branch have been tested in a "pull request", the new branch is merged into the main codebase.

 ## Getting Started

 !!!
 Note
-    Please make sure there is an issue for the branch you are making for and you assigned the issue to you, see [issues](issues.md)
+    Before you start writing new code, please create a new issue to describe what you are planning to do, and "assign" the issue to yourself.
+This lets other developers know what you are working on.
+See [issues](issues.md)

 1. Clone the RST repo: